Speech-Language Pathology (Practitioner)

 |Program length (full-time only)||MHSc: |

 Master of Health Science

-The MHSc program educates highly competent graduate-level clinicians in the profession of speech-language pathology.
-It prepares students to work in a variety of settings, such as hospitals, schools, and community clinics.
-Speech-language pathologists provide service across the lifespan to individuals with a wide range of speech, language, hearing, and swallowing disorders.
-The integrated curriculum places equal emphasis on theoretical and practical competencies regarding normal development, as well as on the assessment and treatment of disorders in human communication and swallowing.
+The MHSc program educates graduate students to become highly competent entry-level clinicians in the profession of speech-language pathology.
+It prepares students to work in a variety of settings, such as hospitals, schools, community clinics, and private practice.
+Speech-language pathologists provide services across the lifespan to individuals with a wide range of speech, language, hearing, and swallowing disorders.
+The integrated curriculum places equal emphasis on theoretical and practical competencies regarding normal development, as well as the assessment and treatment of disorders in human communication and swallowing.

-The MHSc program extends over 22.5 months and comprises five academic and four clinical units with a capstone portfolio in a unique and internationally acclaimed curriculum.
+The MHSc program offers a unique and internationally acclaimed curriculum that extends over 22.5 months and comprises five academic and four clinical units.
 The themed academic units are directly followed by full-time clinical placements targeting the same areas of practice, enabling a strong research-to-practice focus.

 Minimum Admission Requirements

 Applicants are admitted under the General Regulations of the School of Graduate Studies.